zeddidragon/zett-kjett/README.md

 ## Discord

-Before you can use discord, you must enable it in config.tomml file and insert your token using the format
+Before you can use discord, you must enable it in config.toml file and insert your token using the format
 ```toml
 [Protocols.Discord]